 Specifically, vets and pet owners have used hemp oil on dogs, with good results, for these canine problems:

 In addition, benign growths (e.g. fatty tumors) seem to respond well to hemp oil.

 This should not be a surprise since hemp oil is rich in Omega-3 and Omega-6 fatty acids, which are anti-inflammatory.

-Since there is no information on dosage and how it interacts with conventional medicines, if you want to try using hemp for your epileptic dog, be sure to work with a holistic vet.
+Since there is no information on dosage and how it interacts with conventional medicines, if you want to try using CBD oil for your epileptic dog, be sure to work with a holistic vet.

 Since there are different types of cancer, and dogs respond to treatment differently, hemp may or may not work for your dog.
 But it does provide an additional option.

 When looking for hemp products for your dog, make sure that it is of high-quality, made from organic industrial hemp.